logiqai/docs/deploying-logiq/deploying-logiq-eks-on-aws-using-cloudformation.md

-# Deploying LOGIQ EKS on AWS using CloudFormation
+# Deploying Apica Ascent EKS on AWS using CloudFormation

 ## 1. Overview

-This guide will take you through deploying LOGIQ.AI on an EKS cluster on AWS using CloudFormation and HELM.
+This guide will take you through deploying Apica Ascent on an EKS cluster on AWS using CloudFormation and HELM.
 The installation will create user roles and policies that are necessary to create a GP3 storage class and a private S3 bucket with default encryption and bucket policies.&#x20;

 ## 2. EKS K8S compatibility